-There are many strategies specialists use to introduce new foods; most of which focus on using a food that the child prefers to get them to try something similar.
+There are many strategies specialists use to introduce new foods to kids.
+Most of these focus on using a food that the child already prefers to eat in order to get them to try something similar.

 Other strategies for getting kids to eat chicken that isn’t breaded include making the nuggets with less breading each time.
 As time goes by, you’ll eventually get to a place where the child learns to eat seasoned, grilled chicken.
 And next, you can pair that grilled chicken in a meal, etc.

 You can also change up foods based on texture.
 For example from french fries to sweet potato or carrot fries, chicken “fries” to fish “fries.”

 Understand that it will take some time to get kids to like new foods.
 Overcoming picky eating isn’t something that will fix itself in a month or two.
 It’s easy to see progress when you keep track of the small wins (as mentioned in #3) but it’s just as important to give it time to call it a “win.”
 Rushing from one texture to the next doesn’t seem to work well for most picky eaters.
 Instead, accept this for what it is and have fun with the process!
 Eventually, you’ll be rewarded with a much better eater.

 Maybe these strategies were not what you were expecting.
 As sometimes, our behavior has to change in order for our kids to change.
 Leave me a comment with what works at your house.

 What is your biggest struggle when dealing with your Picky Eater?